-7.3 Appointment or discharge of committee members and subcommittee members/Te koupounga, te whakakore rānei i ngā mema komiti me ngā mema komiti āpiti
+7.3 Appointment or discharge of committee members and subcommittee members/ Te koupounga, te whakakore rānei i ngā mema komiti me ngā mema komiti āpiti cl.
+31 (1) & (2), Schedule 7, LGA 2002.

-A council may appoint or discharge any member of a committee and, if established by the council, a subcommittee.
-A committee may appoint or discharge any member of a subcommittee appointed by the committee unless directed otherwise by the council.
+A community board may appoint or discharge any member of a committee and, if established by the community board, a subcommittee.
+A committee may appoint or discharge any member of a subcommittee appointed by the committee unless directed otherwise by the community board.

-7.4 Elected members on committees and subcommittees/Te tū a ngā mema pōti ki ngā komiti me ngā komiti āpiti
+7.4 Elected members on committees and subcommittees/ Te tū a ngā mema pōti ki ngā komiti me ngā komiti āpiti

 The members of a committee or subcommittee may be, but are not required to be, elected members of a local authority.
-A council or committee may appoint a person who is not a member of the local authority to a committee or subcommittee if, in the opinion of the council or committee, the person has the skills, attributes or knowledge to assist the committee or subcommittee.
+A community board may appoint a person who is not a member of the local authority to a committee or subcommittee if, in the opinion of the community board, the person has the skills, attributes or knowledge to assist the committee or subcommittee.

-At least one member of a committee must be an elected member of the council.
-In the case of a committee established by a local board or community board at least one member must be a member of that board.
+At least one member of a committee must be an elected member of the community board.
+In the case of a committee established by a community board at least one member must be a member of that board.
 A staff member of the local authority, in the course of their employment, can be a member of a subcommittee but not a committee.

-7.5 Local authority may replace members if committee not discharged/Ka āhei te mana ā-rohe ki te whakakapi i ngā mema mēnā kāore i whakakorehia te komiti
+7.5 Community board may replace members if committee not discharged/ Ka āhei te mana ā-rohe ki te whakakapi i ngā mema mēnā kāore i whakakorehia te komiti

-If a local authority resolves that a committee, subcommittee or other subordinate decision-making body is not to be discharged under cl 30 (7), sch 7, LGA 2002, the local authority may replace the members of that committee, subcommittee or subordinate decision-making body after the next triennial general election of members.
+If a community board resolves that a committee, subcommittee or other subordinate decisionmaking body is not to be discharged under cl.
+30 (7) Schedule7, LGA 2002, the community board may replace the members of that committee, subcommittee or subordinate decision-making body after the next triennial general election of members.